airspeed-velocity/asv/docs/source/installing.rst

    project involve a lot of compiled C/C++ extensions and are available in the ``conda`` repository, since ``conda`` will be able to fetch precompiled binaries for these dependencies in many cases.
-   Using ``virtualenv``, these dependencies will have to be compiled every time the environments are set up.
+   Using ``virtualenv``, dependencies without precompiled wheels usually have to be compiled every time the environments are set up.

 Optional optimization
 ---------------------